sharfuddin1986/Publishing-Amazon-SNS-Messages-Privately/README.md

 solution-

-	Use an AWS CloudFormation template to automatically create a temporary private network in your AWS account.
+	Use an AWS CloudFormation template to automatically create  private network with ec-2 instance in AWS account.

         Create a VPC endpoint that connects the VPC with Amazon SNS